Although he and Fred Wilpon are lifelong friends,

 Honorable Mentions to:

-* John McGraw, his rival for best 3rd baseman in the NL in the late 1890s.
+* John McGraw, his rival for the title of best 3rd baseman in the NL in the 1890s.
 More on McGraw later.

 * Fred Waterman of Manhattan, of the 1869-70 Cincinnati Red Stockings.
 Who bore a striking resemblance to author Edgar Allan Poe, dead in 1849, before baseball could take off -- but did live for a time in The Bronx.